Land of Warriors

 Aarinwood

-Instead of claiming dominion, Vaaribi spread her divine essence across her homeland, granting all the creatures within consciousness and awakening them to self-awareness.
+Instead of claiming dominion, Vaaribi spread her divine essence across her homeland, granting all its creatures consciousness and blessing them with self-awareness.
 Aarinwood remains secluded from the rest of Crudilex, and its true nature is yet to be discovered by the outside world, allowing its inhabitants to flourish and create their own miniature universe within the woods.

 Finhald